 “There are other sections as well, we are not disclosing that as of now,” the lawyer said.

-It has called upon the two companies to “cease and desist from using any other name or mark which can be said to be deceptively to that of the Player in any manner whatsoever; and pay an amount of Indian Rupees One Crore to Our Client as a compensation.”
+It has called upon the two companies to “cease and desist from using any other name or mark which can be said to be deceptively to that of the Player in any manner whatsoever and pay an amount of Indian Rupees One Crore to Our Client as a compensation.”

 Speaking to Inc42, Tuhin Mishra, MD of Baseline Ventures, said, “There is no problem on congratulating a player or an athlete or any talent.
 The issue is, when you use that congratulatory message and on top of that brand attribute links to the success of the talent, then obviously, it would be inflicting into someone’s right or is potential to hurt.
 We needed to deflect.
-We cannot have brands or companies trying to use these kind of ambush marketing communication.”
+We cannot have brands or companies trying to use this kind of ambush marketing communication.”

 Baseline Ventures is also the sports marketing company for badminton player PV Sindhu and Srikanth Kidambi; cricketers Ravindra Jadeja, Smriti Mandhana and Himanshu Rana; billiards and snooker player Pankaj Advani; racing drivers Arjun Maini and Ricky Donison; golfer Shubhankar Sharma; hockey player Sardara Singh, among others.